Ryan5453/demucs/README.md

 # Demucs

+> [!NOTE]
-This is a mantained fork of the [author's fork](https://github.com/adefossez/demucs) of the [original](https://github.com/facebookresearch/demucs) Demucs repository.
+> This is a mantained fork of the [author's fork](https://github.com/adefossez/demucs) of the [original](https://github.com/facebookresearch/demucs) Demucs repository.
 It has been modified to be a inference-only package.

----

 Demucs is a state-of-the-art music source separation model, currently capable of separating drums, bass, and vocals from the rest of the accompaniment.
 Demucs is based on a U-Net convolutional architecture inspired by [Wave-U-Net][waveunet].
-Version 4 features [Hybrid Transformer Demucs][htdemucs], a hybrid spectrogram/waveform separation model using Transformers.
-It is based on [Hybrid Demucs][hybrid_paper] (also provided in this repo), with the innermost layers replaced by a cross-domain Transformer Encoder.
-This Transformer uses self-attention within each domain, and cross-attention across domains.
-The model achieves a SDR of 9.00 dB on the MUSDB HQ test set.
-Moreover, when using sparse attention kernels to extend its receptive field and per source fine-tuning, we achieve state-of-the-art 9.20 dB of SDR.

-Samples are available [on our sample page](https://ai.honu.io/papers/htdemucs/index.html).
+Samples are available [online](https://ai.honu.io/papers/htdemucs/index.html) for both Hybrid Demucs and Hybrid Transformer Demucs.
 Checkout [our paper][htdemucs] for more information.
-It has been trained on the [MUSDB HQ][musdb] dataset + an extra training dataset of 800 songs.
-This model separates drums, bass and vocals and other stems for any song.

 ## Requirements

 You will need at least Python 3.8.
 The project uses a standard `pyproject.toml` for dependencies.

-### For Windows users

-Everytime you see `python3`, replace it with `python.exe`.
-You should always run commands from the command prompt or PowerShell.
+You will also need to install [soundstretch/soundtouch](https://www.surina.net/soundtouch/soundstretch.html): on macOS you can do `brew install sound-touch`, and on Ubuntu `sudo apt-get install soundstretch`.
+This is used for the pitch/tempo augmentation.

 ### For musicians